 For this pose, you want knees bent, feet pointed, arms bent to 90-degree angles, back arched, head tilted back.

 Getting the right angles and lines in the body will make all the difference to the final image, so take your time with it until you get it right.

 Every sexy boudoir pose list must include this staple.
 This is another excellent pose to incorporate into any boudoir photography shoot.
 The client should be lying down with arms stretched above their head and legs bent up, feet pointed.
 Emphasizing their body’s natural curves for the perfect lingerie photo poses.

 Make sure the arch in their back is exaggerated to bring out the curves of the body.

 The end result will be a boudoir photo they’ll love and cherish forever.

 25. Body side-on, face to the camera

-This boudoir pose has it all: the curves of the model’s backside and chest, a sexy hint of shoulder, and a smouldering look at the camera.
+When searching for sexy pose ideas, this boudoir pose shines.
+This boudoir pose has it all: the curves of the model’s backside and chest, a sexy hint of the shoulder, and a smouldering look at the camera.